tip9ug/plan9-documentation/source/contributor/Get_Involved.md

  - Plan 9 (4th Edition) Administrator Guide
  - Plan 9 (4th Edition) Howto Guides

+Start at the top of this list and work your way down.
+We want to make it easy for people to get involved.

+## What about other topic?
 Other flavors or distributions of Plan 9 will be written about at a later time.
 At present, our primary focus is writing about Plan 9 (4th Edition).
 However, this may change as more contributors join the project.

-Other ideas include, but are not limited to, the following:
+Other potential topics include, but are not limited to, the following:

  - Tutorial on 9legacy to describe differences from Plan 9 (4th Edition)
  - Tutorial on 9front to describe differences from Plan 9 (4th Edition)

-Start at the top of this list and work your way down.
-We want to make it easy for people to get involved.

 ## GitHub
 Our documents are editable via a web browser.
 However, it is suggested to sign up for a GitHub account and join the Plan 9 Documentation Project Team.